Hydra-Chain/hydragon-nodee/README.md

 hydra hydragon register-validator --data-dir ./node-secrets --stake 15000000000000000000000 --jsonrpc http://localhost:8545
 ```

 The command above both registers the validator and stakes the specified amount.
-To set an initial commission rate that will be deducted from the future delegators' rewards, use the `--commission` flag with the desired value, as shown below:
+To specify an initial commission rate that will be deducted from future delegators’ rewards, use the `--commission` flag with the desired value.
+The commission rate must be between 0 and 100.
+The command will look as follows:

 ```
 hydra hydragon register-validator --data-dir ./node-secrets --stake 15000000000000000000000 --commission 10 --jsonrpc http://localhost:8545